denyspoltorak/metapatterns-website/metapatterns/content/part-2--basic-metapatterns/services.md

 +++
 weight = 9
 title = "Services"
-description = Services are components dedicated to subdomains.
+description = "Services are components dedicated to subdomains.
 They may vary in size, internal structure and technologies.
-A service can be further subdivided into a Cell.
+A service can be further subdivided into a Cell."
 +++

 # Services